zatarain/lorentz/README.md

 terraform init -backend-config back-end/default.tfvars
 ```

-Finally, make sure you add `development` profile to `~/.aws/config` file.
+Make sure you add `development` profile to `~/.aws/config` file.
 It should look similar like following:

 ```ini
 [default]